m3db/m3/docs/operational_guide/kernel_configuration.md

 ## Running with Docker

-If running M3DB under Docker it is recommended to give M3DB the `SYS_RESOURCE` capability so that it may raise its file limits.
-If running directly with Docker this can be accomplished using:
+When running M3DB inside Docker, it is recommended to add the `SYS_RESOURCE` capability to the container (using the `--cap-add` argument to `docker run`) so that it can raise its file limits:

 ```
 docker run --cap-add SYS_RESOURCE quay.io/m3/m3dbnode:latest
 ```

-If you wish to run M3DB as a non-root user, you will need to use our `setcap` images:
+If M3DB is being run as a non-root user, M3's `setcap` images are required:
 ```
 docker run --cap-add SYS_RESOURCE -u 1000:1000 quay.io/m3/m3dbnode:latest-setcap
 ```